Medicare → MDPP Implementation Resources

 • MDPP and MA Plans Summary – Developed from an NACDD-hosted informational webinar on December 15th, 2022, during which Welld Health discussed MA plans and the different ways to work with them to successfully bill for MDPP services.

 • Working with MA Plans Summary – Developed from an informational webinar held on April 28th, 2021, this resource includes eight sections that detail information shared by various presenters including what MA is and how MDPP suppliers can contract and work with MA plans to increase MDPP enrollment.
-This resource was processed through CMS clearance and can also be found on the CMS MDPP page.
+This resource was processed through CMS clearance and appears different from the other resources on this page.

 MDPP During the PHE